How do I break in my Docs?

 5. Apply the finishing touches

 Almost there.
 There are a few optional last touches.
 You can give your newly polished boots a quick spray with our Ultra Protector for that added layer of protection.
 Alternatively, you can use our Shoe Freshener to remove any unwanted odours.
 You're done.
 Your boots should be back to looking their best.

 Now to scuff them up again.

 Our number one selling shoe care product.
-Wonder Balsam is Dr. Martens unique blend of coconut oil, lanolin, and beeswax.
-The natural ingredients clean and protect leather to keep it soft and supple.
+Wonder Balsam is Dr. Martens unique blend of natural and synthetic waxes formulated to nourish, condition and protect leather, without polishing.
 Wonder Balsam protects against water, liquid and salt marks.

 A special formula which restores, conditions and protects smooth leathers from rain and stains.
 A solid wax.

 A natural horsehair brush with a wooden handle and a Dr. Martens heel-loop strap — the best for buffing natural leather to shine, and the only one we recommend.

 This non-aerosol spray creates a breathable layer of protection against dirt, rain, UV rays and stains.
 Safe to use on any colour of leather, suede nubuck, nylon or canvas.

 How can I lace my Docs?